-Surface treatments or finishing products containing VOC (vapour pressure > 0.01kPa) are accepted provided that the applied amounts of the actual VOC components do not exceed:
+Surface treatments or finishing products containing VOC (vapour pressure > 0.01kPa\) are accepted provided that it applied amounts of the actual VOC components do not exceed:

-- 35 g/m2 for domestic furniture. - 60 g/m2 for office, public and outdoor furniture.
+• 35 g/m for domestic furniture.

+60 g/m for office, public and outdoor furniture.

-Documentation from the supplier of the surface treatment product specifying the concentration of VOC must be available.
+Documentation from the supplier of the surface treatment product specifying the concentration of OC must be available.
 The furniture producer must be able to show how the amount of added VOC has been calculated.

-Exceptions from above requirements for VOC may be made if the amount of applied VOC is less than 5% by weight based on the total amount of applied coating product OR if the amount of applied VOC is less than above limits.
+Exceptions from above requirements for VOC may be made if the amount of applied VCC is less than 5% by weight based on the total amount of applied coating product OR if the amount of applied VOC is less than above limits.